 saffron

-Since Baharat is a blend of many spices, it's hard to pick just one spice to replace it.
-However, a similar spice, known as "Ras el hanout," would be a great substitute.
+Since baharat is a blend of many spices, it's hard to pick just one spice to replace it.
+However, a similar spice, known as "ras el hanout," would be a great substitute.

-Ras el hanout usually contains the same spices as Baharat, along with ginger, mace, and fenugreek.
+Ras el hanout usually contains the same spices as baharat, along with ginger, mace, and fenugreek.
+You can also use biryani spice, which has a lot of the same spices.

 Baharat and allspice are not the same.
-Allspice is a berry, and the name all spice does not imply a mixture of spices.
+Allspice is a berry, and the name allspice does not imply a mixture of spices.
 Allspice berries are usually ground into a powder and commonly used in Middle Eastern recipes.

-🍵 How to use Baharat Spice Mix In Recipes
+๐ต How to use Baharat Spice Mix

 Baharat can be used to season meat, chicken, lamb, and fish.
 It is also used to flavor soups and marinades.
-To make a marinade or a rub, just mix with lemon juice and olive oil!
+To make a marinade or a rub, just mix with lemon juice and olive oil.

-However, my favorite way to use it is to make Chicken Biryani (Spicy yellow rice, loaded with shredded chicken, meatballs, potatoes, and onions).
+My favorite way to use it is to make Chicken Biryani (Spicy yellow rice, loaded with shredded chicken, meatballs, potatoes, and onions).

 You can also add Arabic baharat spices to dry rub or to season the meat filling in Assyrian Egg Rolls (Bourak), and in Kubba filling.

-Another great way to use baharat is in sauces, stews, or to season Beef Kafta.
+Another great way to use baharat is in sauces, stews, or to season beef kafta.
 You can even sprinkle it over roasted vegetables!

-👩🏼🍳 Pro Tips
+๐ฉ๐ผโ๐ณ Pro Tips

 - If you don't have a mortar and pestle or a spice grinder, a coffee grinder works just as well!